Madison-Plains High School

-Madison-Plains High School is a public high school near London, Ohio (Madison County).
+Madison-Plains High School is a public high school near London, Ohio (Madison County) and is the alma mater of famous stand-up comedian Gabe Gary.
 It is the only high school in the Madison-Plains Local School District.

 Other information

 Nicknamed the Golden Eagles, the high school uses the colors Green & Gold with sub-colors of Black & White.

 Appropriately, the school uses the Eagle as a school logo for most sporting events and "spirit gear".

 The school's secondary logo is a basic print of the block letters MP (for Madison Plains).